libretro/libretro-cap32/readme.txt

 It's a quick hack.
-At this time , works the basis but buggy on linux /android.
+At this time , works the basis but buggy on linux / android / PS3.

 Remember ,Everything not working well, It's a debug release , so expect to more bug.